alashtal/Balls_and_a_Maze/README.md

 - [Am I responsive](http://ami.responsivedesign.is/)
 - [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
+- Inspect Element (Dev tools) = Was my main debbuging to-go tool.

 ### Testing User Stories from User Experience (UX) Section

-- As a Visitor, I want to easily understand the main purpose of the site and learn more about the developer.
+- As a Visitor, I want to easily understand the main purpose of the site and add tasks to a to-Do App.

-  1. When Entering the site users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a button that takes you to the footer.
+  1. When entering the site I am greeted and with the simple design I see 2 buttons that makes me navigate easily.
-  2. The main points are concluded immediately within the hero image and the short text provided.
+  2. The main points are concluded immediately within the two buttons, I have all the information I need.
-  3. The navigation bar has the “About me” link that takes the user to the About section for more information about the developer and what they’re capable of.

-- I want to smoothly navigate through the site to find information.
+- I want to smoothly navigate through the site to find information about the web application.

-  1. The users have three options:
+  1. The users have two options:

+      1. Click on the ballz button to go to fun jumpy balls.
-      1. Click the call to action button that takes to a another tab with the CV presented in PDF.
+      2. Click on the to-Do button to go to the web application.
-      2. The navigation bar items that takes them to their section of choice, and in small devices clicking on the burger icon drops down the hidden navigation items.
-User has the about me section to get to know the developer and the Say Hello section too.
-      3. Scroll down to explore the different website’s sections.

-  2. I want to be able to find information about the developer's skilss.
+  2. I want to be able to add tasks to my tasks list.

-      1. I want to know what languages the developer knows and what Technologies he can use.
+      1. I want to add tasks and filter them based on if their done or not.
-      2. I want to know what idea's he's capable of Implementing.
+      2. I want to check hypnotizing balls, to think or not to think of next tasks to add.
-      3. I want to see projects previously done by the developer to identify what is the specturm of his skills (Coming soon).

-  3. I want to be able to contact the developer for a project idea.

-      1. In the Say hello section you will be able to contact the developer.
-      2. Another way for communication is clicking on the social media links below in the footer of every page.

 ### Fixed bugs

-- I had duplicated sections in the css which I fixed by a comma and duplicated
+- Getting null pointer execption (cannot read property " ..." of null, in many of my declared variable because I used Let instead of var.
+- Getting null as well to my canvas because of its surronding with a div and not loading the JS first.
+[Solved from here ](https://stackoverflow.com/questions/10291693/cannot-read-property-getcontext-of-null-using-canvas)
+- My get did not push at the begining and I had to use -f push to force it to push, still do not know why solved.
+[Solved from here](https://stackoverflow.com/questions/620253/git-push-rejected)
+- Gitpod did not work and delayed my submission and I used Repl.it instead and had to copy paste the code from there which was written in a different way like the structure of the folders.
+The gitpod problem was my most struggling problem, another problem with it is it has a delay from the server to respond to the code which made me change the code multiple of times until I asked around and tried the code somewhere else then I realized its from gitpod not the code.

 ## Deployment